Karen Finerman: Early life and education

 Finerman was born to a Jewish family, the daughter of Jane and Gerald Finerman.
 She was raised in Beverly Hills, California with sisters Wendy, Leslie, and Stacey, and a brother, Mark.
 Finerman graduated from Beverly Hills High School in 1983.
 In 1987, she graduated from the Wharton School of Business at the University of Pennsylvania.

 Career

 Co-founder of Metropolitan Capital Advisors, Inc., Finerman is also President of the firm.

+She started her career in finance as a trader at First City Capital, a risk arbitrage fund for the Belzberg family and later Finerman joined the risk arbitrage desk of Donaldson, Lufkin & Jenrette (DLJ) as the lead research analyst.

+Finerman serves on the Board of Advisors to The Wharton School of the University of Pennsylvania.

 She is a board member of the Michael J. Fox Foundation for Parkinson's Research and trustee of the Montefiore Medical Center.
-She is a member of the board of GrafTech International, Ltd.

 Finerman is a panelist on the show Fast Money on CNBC.

 She is a founding Master Player of the Portfolios with Purpose contest.

 Her first book, Finerman's Rules: Secrets I'd Only Tell My Daughters About Business and Life was published by Hachette Book Group's Business Plus on June 4, 2013.

+She also hosts the women's business podcast How She Does It on Airwave Media and HerMoney.